 Why Twitter Cover Images Matter

 Twitter header images are often overlooked, but while they aren’t clickable and can only be seen when users visit your profile, they can still tell a powerful story about your brand.
 The Twitter profile banner is valuable marketing real estate with which to visually represent what you do.
+Use graphics and text to convince users that to follow you.

 Twitter Header Image Size Specifications